 Drain into a colander and set aside for 5 minutes as you don't want to dilute the sauce with remaining water.

 Cut the green onion/scallion into small pieces.
 Grind the sesame seeds in a mortar and pestle.
-Grate the garlic, or use a garlic press to crash the garlic.
+Grate the garlic, or use a garlic press to crush the garlic.

 In a medium bowl, combine all the ingredients for the seasonings and mix well.
 It might look little but it's more than enough.